shungite/shungite.github.com/index.md

       github : shungite
       twitter : shungite

-The theme should reference these variables whenever needed.

-## Sample Posts

 This blog contains sample posts which help stage pages and blog data.
 When you don't need the samples anymore just delete the `_posts/core-samples` folder.